Atmyre/atmyre_.github.io/_i18n/ru/about.md

   Videos of the lectures can be found here: <https://atmyre.github.io/ru/videos/#лекции>

 - [**Yandex School of Data Analysis (YSDA)**](https://yandexdataschool.com), 2019-present
   Assisting to the "Deep vision and graphics" (former "Deep learning") class.
-Generating and reviewing student's homeworks. <br />
+Generating and reviewing student's homeworks.
   [Link to the course's materials](https://github.com/yandexdataschool/deep_vision_and_graphics).

 ### 2022